Bodmer/Raspberry-Pico_Micropython_Scripts/README.md

 The motor is driven by a board fitted with a ULN2003 device:

-This is a picture of the 28BYJ-48 motor I am using:
+This is a picture of the 28BYJ-48 motor driver board I am using:

 ![Driver](https://i.imgur.com/OdMqjvX.png)